yhsung/boobs-detector/README.md

 # boobs-detector

-Boobs detector implemented in Python
+Boobs detector implemented in Python with DLIB/OpenCV libs